Roger Kahn

-Roger Kahn (October 31, 1927 – February 6, 2020) was an American author, best known for his 1972 baseball book The Boys of Summer.
+Roger Kahn (October 31, 1927 – February 6, 2020) was an American journalist and author, best known for his 1972 baseball book The Boys of Summer.

 Biography

 Roger Kahn was born in Brooklyn, New York, on October 31, 1927, to Olga (née Rockow) and Gordon Jacques Kahn, a teacher and editor.
+His family was Jewish.
 He attended Froebel Academy, a prep school, then Erasmus Hall High School in Brooklyn.
 He attended New York University from 1944–1947.

 In 2004, he was named as the fourth James H. Ottaway Sr. Visiting Professor of Journalism at SUNY New Paltz.
 He was a lecturer at Yale University, Princeton University, and Columbia University.

 Writing career

 Kahn began his newspaper career in 1948, when he took a job as copy boy for the New York Herald Tribune.
 A keen Brooklyn Dodgers fan, he reported on their games over the 1952 and 1953 seasons.
 He became sports editor for Newsweek in 1956, and editor-at-large of the Saturday Evening Post in 1963.
 His best-known book is The Boys of Summer (1972), which examines his relationship with his father as seen through the prism of their shared affection for the Brooklyn Dodgers.
 In 2002, a Sports Illustrated panel placed The Boys of Summer second on a list of "The Top 100 Sports Books of All Time".

 In addition to The Boys of Summer, Kahn wrote books such as Good Enough to Dream, a chronicle of his year as the owner of a minor league baseball franchise; The Era 1947–57, an examination of the decade during which the three New York clubs – the Dodgers, Yankees and Giants – dominated Major League Baseball; and Memories of Summer, a look back at his youth and early career, plus extended pieces on New York baseball legends Willie Mays and Mickey Mantle.
 He also wrote a biography of the heavyweight boxing champion Jack Dempsey, entitled A Flame of Pure Fire.